What everyone must know about online banking and the risks of fraud and ID thefts

 And fourth, adopt what has been proven to work in other countries and avoid making the same mistakes.
 For instance, adoption of much more flexible and powerful dynamic (DDA) EMV cards, versus static (SDA) cards that were adopted initially by most countries but were then forced in many cases to make a second migration to dynamic.

-Rake Narang: Meanwhile what online safety tips would you give consumers who rely more and more on online banking?
+Info Security PG: Meanwhile what online safety tips would you give consumers who rely more and more on online banking?

 Sebastian Munoz: I would recommend working with banks that are able to provide a sophisticated authentication framework, based on several factors (the more, the better) and banks that really care and invest in security.